procrastinate-org/procrastinate/docs/discussions.md

 ### Mind the size of your PostgreSQL pool

 You can size the PostgreSQL pool using the `max_size` argument of {py:class}`PsycopgConnector`.
-Procrastinate will use use one connection to listen to server-side `NOTIFY` calls (see {ref}`discussion-general`).
+Procrastinate will use one connection to listen to server-side `NOTIFY` calls (see {ref}`discussion-general`).
 That connection is not counted in the pool which is only is used for {term}`sub-workers
 <Sub-worker>`.